 How to apply

-How the program is structured
+How the program is structured - Inactive

-The program is structured around the Firefox releases.
+The program is structured around Firefox releases.
 The content manager will create a plan with all the tasks that will be completed by the release task force.
 Participants will work with experienced contributors, paid staff but also with new contributors.

 The tasks will be distributed at the beginning of the cycle, but the task force will adapt to the changes in the release cycle and will be ready to act if there are special needs.
-The content manager will be holding weekly meetings with the task force and will be available for requests.
+The content manager will hold weekly meetings with the task force and will be available for requests.
 The other members of the SUMO community will also be there to assist with any questions.

 Before each step starts (research, documentation, review, release, tweaks, etc.) the content manager will give participants an overview of how the process works during the weekly meeting.
 There will be also documentation on this.

 Our more experienced technical writers will conduct workshops throughout the release cycle and other SUMO members will hold workshops as well, giving the participants insight into all areas of support.
-Once you have completed the cycle you will get a certificate acknowledging your contribution and if your contribution qualifies you can add yourself to the Firefox credits.
+Once you complete the cycle, you will get a certificate acknowledging your contribution and if your contribution qualifies you can add yourself to the Firefox credits.
 Ideally you'll already love being part of SUMO and will continue to help us as an active volunteer to spread the open web around the world and provide amazing support to our users.